 Mid-September to Mid-December is an autumn season.
 The autumn season has one of the best weather and temperature all over Nepal.
 This time is the best time for Nepal trek.

 So, autumn and spring season are the best time for Everest base camp trek.
-Therefore, it is very important to choose the best time to trek in EBC.

 Travel insurance is the must thing to do before traveling in any country.
 Similarly, trekking is one of the most difficult activities in Nepal and that is why travel insurance is important.
 You need to do travel insurance before going trekking in Nepal.

 In Nepal, the local agencies will handle your accommodations, guide, porters, foods, and transportation but you can’t sign any travel insurance in Nepal.